sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Clean Sweep

-At 18th level, while wielding a ranged weapon with a long-ranged or scoped weapon augment, you can use an action to expend 5 shots of ammunition in a clean sweep, attacking up to 5 surprised creatures you can see within the weaponís range, rolling separately for each.
+At 18th level, while wielding a ranged weapon with a long-ranged or scoped weapon augment, you can use an action to expend 5 shots of ammunition in a clean sweep, attacking up to 5 surprised creatures you can see within the weapon√≠s range, rolling separately for each.
 When hit, a creature makes a Wisdom saving throw against your maneuver DC.
 On a failure, it is still surprised at the beginning of the next round.

 # Chapter 3: Equipment

 As technology advances, the perpetual arms race becomes ever deadlier with new and ingenious ways to both kill and stay alive.
-This chapter includes a variety of equipment and gear for a voidrunnerís needs, including armor, weapons, vehicles, drones, and even cybernetic enhancements.
-While many entries in the base game have more modern counterparts here, there are someñsuch as instruments, artisanís tools, and the likeñthat still have application for more technologically advanced heroes.
+This chapter includes a variety of equipment and gear for a voidrunner√≠s needs, including armor, weapons, vehicles, drones, and even cybernetic enhancements.
+While many entries in the base game have more modern counterparts here, there are some√±such as instruments, artisan√≠s tools, and the like√±that still have application for more technologically advanced heroes.

 ###### Technology Levels